CO-FOUNDER & DIRECTOR

 In 2007 Angela joined Canongate Books as Director of Publicity and Events, delivering campaigns for both fiction and non-fiction titles, on a range of subjects from wellbeing and mental health to popular science, memoir and entertainment.
 Authors include Barack Obama, Yann Martel, Noel Fielding, Ray Winstone, David Byrne, David Eagleman, Claudia Hammond, Oliver Burkeman and many others.

 She left the company in 2016 to pursue a freelance career, working with Penguin Random House, Bluebird and Pan Macmillan, specialising in smart thinking, science and wellbeing.
-In 2017 Angela organised RebusFest with Ian Rankin, celebrating 30 years of his Rebus novels with events across Edinburgh and set up Good Thinking with Jaz Lacey-Campbell, ex Publicity Manager at Canongate.
-Together they co-founded the first Edinburgh Wellbeing Festival in January 2018 which was a huge success.
-Angela and Jaz continue to work on a wide range of campaigns and events, as well as developing the festival as an annual event.
+Angela worked with Orion to create RebusFest with Ian Rankin, a celebration if 30 years of his Rebus novels, with events across Edinburgh.

 CO-FOUNDER AND DIRECTOR